opeoje91/Final_Project_10_UTA_old/README.md

 - Creating a random forest classifier
 - Fitting the model
 - Making predictions using the testing data
-- Calculating the confusion matrix, whcih provided te following:
+- Calculating the confusion matrix to observe how well training and testing performed
-    !()Snapshot here of the resulting confusion matrix

 ### What is the model's accuracy?
-    Currently, our model's accuracy is: 0.91, or 91%
+Currently, our model's accuracy is: 0.91, or 91% !()Snapshot here of the resulting confusion matrix

-### How does this model work?
+### How does this model work? - STILL BEING UPDATED**
-One of the main reasons this model was selected was because of the feature importance capability.
-This model was able to
+One of the main reasons this model was selected was because of its ability to rank the importance of our input variables.
+Below is a snapshot of our rank of importance:

+!() Rank of importance snapshot

+This model was able to predict when losses and gains can be expected based on losses and gains over 40 years.
+From there, we will observe this behavior across seasons and fiscal quarters, to decipher if one should be followed over the other as it relates to time of the year.